-JXC is committed to the health and safety of its scholars.
-Medication and/or medical procedures required by scholars should be administered by a parent/legal guardian at home.
-Under exceptional circumstances, prescribed medication and/or medical health-related procedures may be administered by the school Principal, their designee, or self-administered by the scholar per written physician's orders and written parent/guardian authorization.
+JXC is committed to the health and safety of its students.
+Medication and/or medical procedures required by students should be administered by a parent/legal guardian at home.
+Under exceptional circumstances, prescribed medication and/or medical health-related procedures may be administered by the school principal, their designee, or self-administered by the studentper written physician's orders and written parent/guardian authorization.
 The parent/guardian must complete and sign the Administration of Medication/Medical Procedure form to acknowledge that the school assumes no responsibility for medications or procedures that are self-administered.
 The office will make this form available to parents/guardians.
-School certified employees may administer auto-injectable epinephrine to scholars upon the occurrence of an actual or perceived anaphylactic adverse (allergic) reaction by the scholar, whether such scholar has a prescription for epinephrine.
-Any school employee who in good faith administers or chooses not to administer auto-injectable epinephrine to a scholar in such circumstances shall be immune from civil liability, pursuant to Florida Statutes section 1002.20(3)(i).
+School certified employees may administer auto-injectable epinephrine to students upon the occurrence of an actual or perceived anaphylactic adverse (allergic) reaction by the student, whether such student has a prescription for epinephrine.
+Any school employee who in good faith administers or chooses not to administer auto-injectable epinephrine to a student in such circumstances shall be immune from civil liability, pursuant to Florida Statutes section 1002.20(3)(i).

-Scholar Medical Records
+Student Medical Records

-Scholar health records will be maintained in locked or password-protected files in order to maintain confidentiality.
-All health records will be managed by the Principal or Principal's designee and any appropriate, designated staff (such as the nurse) and will only be released to service providers as allowed and dictated by DCPS and state regulations.
+Student health records will be maintained in locked or password-protected files in order to maintain confidentiality.
+All health records will be managed by the principal or principal's designee and any appropriate, designated staff (such as the nurse) and will only be released to service providers as allowed and dictated by DCPS and state regulations.